iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/validators.md

 Well-performing validators are eligible for Mana rewards.
-The rewards for validators are distributed according to their performance factors, which are computed per [slot](data-structures.md#slots) and take into account the number of accepted blocks and the expected number of validation blocks per slot.
+The rewards for validators are distributed according to their performance factors, which are computed per [slot](data-structures.md#slots) and consider the number of accepted blocks and the expected number of validation blocks per slot.

 ## Handling Misbehavior and Adversarial Validators

-The consensus protocol in IOTA 2.0 handles adversarial validators that have less than 1/3 of the total voting weight.
+The consensus protocol in IOTA 2.0 handles adversarial validators with less than 1/3 of the total voting weight.
-They can have any type of misbehavior, including censoring valid blocks, stopping the issuance of blocks, or manipulating with slot commitment chains.
+They can have any type of misbehavior, including censoring valid blocks, stopping the issuance of blocks, or manipulating slot commitment chains.

-### Censoring valid blocks
+### Censoring Valid Blocks

 An adversarial committee member could attempt to censor a valid block by not referencing it.
 However, honest validators will still reference these valid blocks.
-To successfully censor a block, the adversarial validator would need to avoid all blocks built on top of the censored block.
+To successfully censor a block, the adversarial validator must avoid all blocks built on top of the censored block.
-This action would eventually result in the adversarial node's own blocks becoming isolated and orphaned.
+This action would eventually make the adversarial node's blocks isolated and orphaned.

 ### Stop Issuing Blocks